-Before the Review the list of pupils with any particular individual needs, for example pupils who may test begins need support from a scribe, a reader or a transcript made at the end of the test.
-Ensure you know how to administer any access arrangements correctly by referring to the 2018 key stage 1 access arrangements guidance.
-Check there are enough test administrators to maintain supervision and support during the test.
-You should consider the possibility that at least one test administrator might need to leave the room with a pupil.
+Before the test begins Review the list of pupils with any particular individual needs, for example pupils who may need support from a scribe, a reader or a transcript made at the end of the test.
 Read 'Notes for readers in the English grammar, punctuation and spelling test'.
-Ensure you understand how to deal with issues during the test.
-What to do Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. at the start Check that pupils do not have mobile phones or other disruptive items. of the test Check that pupils do not have any materials or equipment that may give them extra help.
+What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's test paper.
+Check that pupils do not have mobile phones or other disruptive items.
+Check that pupils do not have any materials or equipment that may give them extra help.
 Ensure that each pupil has a copy of Paper 2: questions.
-It is important to brief pupils fully at the start of each test.
-Use these instructions to introduce How to introduce Paper 2: questions. the test The wording of these instructions can be adapted, provided the meaning is retained.
+How to introduce the test It is important to brief pupils fully at the start of each test.
+Use these instructions to introduce Paper 2: questions.
+The wording of these instructions can be adapted, provided the meaning is retained.
 This is the English grammar, punctuation and spelling test Paper 2: questions.
 The test will take around 20 minutes.
 You should have Paper 2: questions in front of you.
 Write your name on the front of your test paper.
 If you want to change an answer, you should rub it out or put a line through the answer you don't want to be marked.
 Now turn to page 3.
 There are 2 practice questions that we'll do together.
 Read the question to the pupils.
-Circle the full stop below.
+Write one word to complete the sentence below.
 Then read the sentence.
-The classroom display is great.
+I want to be a pilot(blank) I grow up.
 Give pupils the opportunity to answer the question in their booklet.
 If any pupil is not sure what to do, explain what they need to do to answer the question.
 Read the question to the pupils.
-Tick the correct option to complete the sentence below.
-Then read the sentence. \\(blank)\\ going to Jasvir's party.
-Tick one.
+What is needed in the sentence below?
+Then read the sentence. the boys raced to the park.
+Tick one .
 Direct pupils towards the options and then give them the opportunity to answer the question in their booklet.
 If any pupil is not sure what to do, explain what they need to do to answer the question.